 Section 811 Project Rental Assistance: Only state housing agencies are eligible to apply for the PRA program.
-The PRA program provides funds for project-based rental assistance where the capital is provided through other local, state, and/ or federal programs; PRA funds cannot be used for capital.
+The PRA program provides funds for project-based rental assistance where the capital is provided through other local, state, and/or federal programs; PRA funds cannot be used for capital.

-Since May 2012, HUD has published three Section 811 PRA NOFAs.
-These NOFAs resulted in Cooperative Agreements for \$364 million with 30 states.
-Approximately 9,000 units are expected to be produced through these programs.
-States have demonstrated a high degree of interest in the PRA program; 43 states plus the District of Columbia submitted applications in response to the NOFAs.
+Since May 2012, HUD has published four Section 811 PRA NOFA/NOFOs.
+These Notices resulted in Cooperative Agreements for more than \$43 million with 35 states.
+Approximately 14,000 units are expected to be produced through these programs.
+States have demonstrated a high degree of interest in the PRA program; 43 states plus the District of Columbia have submitted applications in response to the notices of funding.